Why is it important to engage end-users in software development?

 Requirements gathering – when acquiring new software, you first need to determine what the goals you aim to achieve are.
 Analysing both the problems your company is dealing with and how you can overcome them (you can find out why the problem is probably more important than the solution here) allows you to establish what kind of product is the best fit for your company, which is why it is highly beneficial to engage end-users in the process of requirements gathering.
 After all, those who will eventually use the software know their expectations best.
 Using their input, you can make sure all of the problems are exposed and can thus be solved, saving you both time and money you would spend on improving the solution.

 Testing – collecting feedback and identifying the main problems your colleagues or customers are dealing with is not enough, you then need to test the solution.
-Testing performed not only by test engineers but also by end-users is yet another stage which allows you to ensure the product meets their needs.
+Testing performed not only by test engineers but also by end-users is yet another stage that allows you to ensure the product meets their needs.
 More than that, testing the software before it goes live makes it possible to determine whether it is not only useful but more importantly easy and pleasant to use.
 According to research conducted by Nielsen Norman Group, all you need in order to receive the best results is 5 users.
 The group is big enough to have a wide variety of needs and habits and yet does not cause chaos.